Dr. Bruce Howard, Director

-Bruce has overall responsibility for developing and running the Network.
+Bruce has responsibility for developing the Network and ensuring delivery of its activities

 Sue Christie OBE